Samland-Gov/website-v3/src/pages/_index.md

 ## What is Samland?

-Samland is a virtual micronation established in 2017, primarily operating within a Minecraft world hosted on the Miners Online server.
+Samland is a virtual micronation established in 2017, operating within a Minecraft world hosted on the Miners Online server.

-Samland's mission is to explore how real-world governmental structures can be simulated or adapted within the constraints of a persistent, player-driven game world.
+Samland's mission is to replicate real-world governmental structures within the constraints of a persistent, player-driven game world.

-Unlike traditional micronations, Samland is a living experiment in **digital statecraft**, **resilience**, and **procedural governance**.
+Samland is a nation of **digital statecraft**, **resilience**, and **governance**.

 [Learn more about Samland](/government/what-is-samland/)